scramjetorg/scramjet/README.md

 stream from whatever source and call any number of API's consecutively.
 And if you're after some heavy maths there's an option of running your stream as multi-threaded!

-The benchmarks are published in the [scramjet-benchmark repo](https://github.com/scramjetorg/scramjet-benchmark).

 **We are working on the next version of Scramjet Framework and are very eager for your feedback!
-You can see and test `pre-v5` JavaScript/TypeScript version in [scramjeorg/framework-js](https://github.com/scramjetorg/framework-js) repository and a brand new Python version in [scramjeorg/framework-python](https://github.com/scramjetorg/framework-python)!**
+You can see and test `pre-v5`**:

+* JavaScript/TypeScript version in [scramjeorg/framework-js](https://github.com/scramjetorg/framework-js) repository and
+* a brand new Python version in [scramjeorg/framework-python](https://github.com/scramjetorg/framework-python)!

 ## Example